Posted in Marketing, Marketplace

 How To Increase Brand Awareness With Online Marketplace?

-As we’ve written before, the overwhelming trend in e-commerce is towards cross-border shopping – consumers buying goods from sellers in a different country.
+As we’ve written before, the overwhelming trend in e-commerce is towards cross-border shopping – consumers buying goods from sellers in different countries.
 As this trend moves forward, online marketplaces are becoming increasingly important as channels by which retailers can reach global consumers.

 We’ve recently written about how marketplaces can help brands and retailers expand internationally.